manishkumart/manishkumart/README.md

 - 🌱 I’m currently learning Advance NLP
 - 👯 I’m looking to collaborate on some excitng reasearch work in AI space
-- 💬 Ask me about from machine learning to NLP
+- 💬 Ask me anything about machine learning to NLP

 <br>